• Home

 Carriacou

-Before you arrive at the island of Grenada, you have to dock at Hillsborough in Carriacou to go through customs.
+Before arriving at the island of Grenada, we had to dock at Hillsborough in Carriacou to go through customs.
 Carriacou is part of the nation of Grenada which is separate from St. Vincent and the Grenadines.

 They are all part of the Commonwealth Caribbean.
 Carriacou is known for having over 100 rum shops.
 It’s an enchanting and friendly island with many areas of interest.
 As we did on all the islands we visited, we found a local driver who took us on an island tour.